-When I read Passenger, the first book in the duology by Alexandra Bracken, I was bored out of my mind and unimpressed with the story.
+When I read Passenger, the first book in the duology by Alexandra Bracken, I have to admit I really wasn’t a big fan.
 But I’m a little bit neurotic when it comes to reading and finishing series, so when the sequel Wayfarer came out earlier this year, I knew I needed to read it.
 Click here to read my review for Passenger by Alexandra Bracken.

 *Disclosure: This post contains affiliate links.
 Purchasing through my links compensates me with a percentage of the sale at no additional cost to you.
 Affiliate links help me to continue bettering my website and content for readers.
 Click here to learn why I buy books from Amazon.

 Author: Alexandra Bracken

 Published: January 3rd, 2017 by Disney-Hyperion

 All Etta Spencer wanted was to make her violin debut when she was thrust into a treacherous world where the struggle for power could alter history.
 After losing the one thing that would have allowed her to protect the Timeline, and the one person worth fighting for, Etta awakens alone in an unknown place and time, exposed to the threat of the two groups who would rather see her dead than succeed.
 When help arrives, it comes from the last person Etta ever expected—Julian Ironwood, the Grand Master’s heir who has long been presumed dead, and whose dangerous alliance with a man from Etta’s past could put them both at risk.